ilanschnell/bitarray/README.md

   * update smallints and sieve example to use new utility module
   * simplified mandel example to use numba
   * use file context managers in tests

-*1.1.0* (2019-11-07):

-  * add frozenbitarray object
-  * add optional start and stop parameters to .count() method
-  * add official Python 3.8 support
-  * optimize setrange() C-function by using memset
-  * fix issue #74, bitarray is hashable on Python 2
-  * fix issue #68, `unittest.TestCase.assert_` deprecated
-  * improved test suite - tests should run in about 1 second
-  * update documentation to use positional-only syntax in docstrings
-  * update readme to pass Python 3 doctest
-  * add utils module to examples

 Please find the complete change log